NeonKnightOA/oacmpvol1/sources/OACMPDM10 texture sources README.txt

 Sound/fountain2.wav file is licensed under both GPLv2+ and Public Domain.

-For more infos about the map and ABOUT THESE FILES (e.g. where they do come from), please refer to the readme file of "Under destruction" map itself, which is more extensive.
+For more infos about the map and ABOUT THESE FILES (e.g. where they do come from), please refer to the readme file of OACMPDM10 map itself, which is more extensive.

 Links: